The ins and outs of intermittent fasting.

 It’s pretty obvious as to why this can help keep feelings of hunger at bay.
 Drinks such as seltzer water can help you stick to the allotted time of your fasting window due to the fact that they taste great and the carbonation fills your stomach with more air, stretching the stomach.
 This gives you the feeling that you’re becoming full.

 Again, just like with the coffee, please make sure that the beverages that you’re consuming are actually zero calories, and don’t contain any added sugars, which again, can “kick you out” of your fast.

 And as a note, there’s a common notion out there that artificial sweeteners raise insulin and blood sugar.
 While this may have been shown to be true in some animal models, results are largely negative, or at the very worst, inconclusive, in human trials (7).
 Therefore, you most likely don’t have to worry about artificial sweeteners breaking you out of your fast.
 However, if you want to be extra safe, then I suggest not consuming anything with artificial sweeteners in it during your fast, such as diet soda.

 This is probably something you don’t want to hear, and I completely understand that.
 But this needs to be said.
 Some things simply take time, and IF is no different.
 Many people find that it only takes them a week to adjust to the diet, while for others, they may never be able to without being in complete misery.

-Remember, IF is not for everybody, nor does it need to be, as metabolic rate does not appear to be affected by meal frequency.
+Remember, IF is not for everybody, nor does it need to be, as metabolic rate does not appear to be affected by meal frequency (8).

-What matters is the most here is adherence.
-Adherence, or basically how well somebody can stick to their diet, is perhaps the most important aspect of fat loss.
+What matters most is adherence.
+Adherence, or basically how well somebody can stick to their diet, is perhaps the most important aspect of fat loss (9).
 Researchers speculate that this is more important than the diet itself, as a lack of adherence is the primary reason why many people fail to lose body fat.

 The Anabolic Cap